rkaunismaa/NLP4HTML/express/express-match/README.md

 3:57pm Adding the rating to the user images page.
 6:14pm ok got the rating stuff working.
 Yeah, it could be improved, but the functionality is there.

+## Wednesday, March 6, 2024

+3:13pm Adding the users first image to the users listing page.